einsitang/go-security/README_EN.md

 ```

 ## 🛠️ Integration
-For integration with the Gin framework, use `gin-security`.
+For integration with the Gin framework, use `gin-security`. (in the plan)

 ## 💡 FAQ
 Common questions and answers section.